stable-packages/store/README.md

 Solution to this problem is to use some form of global storage such as `process.env` in NodeJS, and `localStorage` or global variable in browser.

-The problem is that these mechanism are shared by everything else in the application, completely exposed to everyone, and there is no mechanism to consolidate your state when they are populated my each copy of your library.
+The problem is that these mechanisms are shared by everything else in the application, completely exposed to everyone, and there is no mechanism to consolidate your state when they are populated by each version of your library being loaded.

-These are the problems addressed by [`global-store`](https://github.com/unional/global-store)
+These are the problems addressed by [`global-store`](https://github.com/unional/global-store).

 ## API